improves mother and child care in Afrika

 Saja Erens (secretary)

 The Mount Meru Foundation wants to contribute to improving mother and child care in Africa.
-The Foundation wants to share its expertise and experience in obstetrics and ultrasound with colleagues in Tanzania.
+The Foundation wants to share its professional knowledge and experience in obstetrics and ultrasound with colleagues in Tanzania.

-The Foundation wants to use the funds received for the training of sonographers and the purchase of ultrasound equipment that will be made available to colleagues in Tanzania.
+The Foundation wants to use the funds received to train ultrasound technicians and purchase ultrasound equipment that will be made available to colleagues in Tanzania.

 Support the past year: